Superphysics Superphysics

 In many cases, it is possible to demonstrate a localized, underlying somatic base for the drive.

-This is true less generally than has been thought (exceptions are fatigue, sleepiness, maternal responses) but it is still true in the classic instances of hunger, sex, and thirst.
+This is true in the classic instances of hunger, sex, and thirst.

-Any of the physiological needs and the consummatory behavior involved with them serve as channels for all sorts of other needs as well.
+Any of the physiological needs and the consummatory behavior involved serve as channels for other needs.

-The person who thinks he is hungry may actually be seeking more for comfort, or dependence, than for vitamins or proteins.*
+The person who thinks he is hungry might actually be seeking more for comfort, or dependence, than for vitamins or proteins.*

 Superphysics Note

-Conversely, it is possible to satisfy the hunger need in part by other activities such as drinking water or smoking cigarettes.
+Conversely, it is possible to satisfy hunger by other activities such as:

-In other words, relatively isolable as these physiological needs are, they are not completely so.
+In other words, these physiological needs are relatively isolable but not completely.

 These physiological needs are the most pre-potent of all needs.